Red Sox manager Alex Cora fired in sign stealing scandal

 New Mets manager and former Astros player Carlos Beltrán also was implicated by Manfred in his report Monday, the only player mentioned.
 Manfred decided that no players would be disciplined for breaking rules prohibiting the use of electronics to steal catcher’s signs in 2017 after levying penalties against Boston and the New York Yankees.

-The Mets have not commented on Beltrán’s status.
+The Mets declined comment on Beltrán’s status.

 The Los Angeles Dodgers lost the 2017 World Series to the Astros and again in 2018 to the Red Sox.